Taiwan is dedicated to maintaining

 Kaohsiung Music Center have both become major

-sector has seen a resurgence in recent years, while
+has seen a resurgence in recent years, while the country’s

-are evident in the many designer stores, markets and
+the many designer stores, markets and exhibitions that

 From literary arts and folk festivals to the lively